 Why is programmatic ad buying worth my advertising budget?

-If you’re looking to advertise online, programmatic ad buying is a smart choice for a few reasons:
+If you’re looking to advertise online, programmatic ad buying is a smart choice, whether you do it yourself or get the help of a programmatic advertising agency.
+This is true for a few reasons:

 Programmatic advertising reaches your exact audience